==========================

 For me, TextPattern was like waking up next to a stranger after a night of drinking.
 Blot has an interesting proposition and it holds a dear place in my heart.

 I know there are a few more big ones out there, like Drupal and Blogger, but I have little to no experience with them, so I won’t comment on them.
-Regardless, it feels like all these CMSs or Blogging platforms are like various religions.
+Regardless, it feels like all these CMS’s or Blogging platforms are like various religions.
 Each one claims they’re the best and the only way to success!

-The Good, the Bad, and the Ugly CMSs
+The Good, The Bad, and the Ugly CMSs

 All Blogging platforms are easy to use.
 You can post and share photos, tweets, and content as fast as you can write and hit post.
 Usually you sign up for an account and create your subdomain like greatblog.blogger.com.
 The top 5 off my head are: